 Over the past seven years, the guidance for variable interest entities (VIEs) has evolved due to collaboration between the Financial Accounting Standards Board (FASB) and the Private Company Council (PCC).
-The list below depicts the evolution through FASB ASU No. 2014-07 and most recently FASB ASU No. 2018-17.
+The list below depicts the evolution of VIE guidance through FASB ASU No. 2014-07 and most recently FASB ASU No. 2018-17.

 Prior to FASB ASU No. 2014-07